MinnPost/object-sync-for-salesforce/docs/adding-settings.md

 # Adding settings

 Developers can extend the settings interface for this plugin in a couple of ways.
 This allows you to, for example, add another tab in addition to the defaults: Settings, Authorize, Fieldmaps, Scheduling, and Log Settings.
+Developers can also override the REST API version that the plugin uses to send requests to Salesforce.

 ## Add a settings tab